basobel/Habbis/mobile/API_DOCUMENTATION.md

 ## Overview

 This document describes the API endpoints and services used in the Habbis mobile application.
+For complete project documentation, see [HABBIS_COMPLETE_DOCUMENTATION.md](../../HABBIS_COMPLETE_DOCUMENTATION.md).

 ## Base URL